BiobankCy/os_locator_etl/README.md

 ## Overview

-The OpenSpecimen(tm) BIMS Locator ETL is a flexible pipeline designed for biobanks utilizing OpenSpecimen as their BIMS (Biobanking Information Management System).
+The OpenSpecimen Extract-Transform-Load (ETL) to BBMRI-Locator FHIR resources is a flexible pipeline designed for biobanks utilizing OpenSpecimen as their BIMS (Biobanking Information Management System).
 Its primary purpose is to streamline integration with the